After Carlos Ghosn's dramatic escape, former minister says Japan should overhaul bail system | The Japan Times

 Masuzoe, who resigned as governor after allegations surfaced that he had misused public funds, added that he does not see the possibility of Lebanon returning Ghosn for trial.

-Interpol has issued a wanted notice for his arrest on behalf of Japan.
+Interpol issued a wanted notice for his arrest on behalf of Japan.